mugak/Wethebest/Acceptance_Criteria.md

         AC1.
 Projectile travels in a straight line at a constant velocity AC2.
 Upon contact with an object, projectile is consumed AC3.
 A projectile shot from an alien cannot come in contact with another alien.

+### As a projectile, I want to cause damage to whatever I hit.

+	AC1.
+If a projectile hits an alien, the alien dies.
+	AC2.
+If a projectile hits a barrier, the barrier deteriorates by a set amount.
+	AC3.
+If a projectile hits the cannon, the cannon loses a life.

  ## Barrier